 Convalescent plasma Single unit of ABO compatible convalescent plasma (275mls +/- 75 mls) intravenous per day on study days 1 (as soon as possible after randomisation) and 2 (with a minimum of 12 hour interval between 1st and 2nd units).
 ABO identical plasma is preferred if available.
 The second transfusion should not be given if patient has a suspected serious adverse reaction during or after the first transfusion.

-Synthetic neutralising antibodies (adults and children aged ≥12 years only).
+Synthetic neutralising antibodies (REGN-COV2; adults and children aged ≥12 years only).
 A single dose of REGN10933 + REGN10987 8 g (4 g of each monoclonal antibody) in 250ml 0.9% saline infused intravenously over 60 minutes +/- 15 minutes as soon as possible after randomisation

 For randomisation part B, the randomisation program will allocate patients in a ratio of 1:1:1 between each of the arms.
-If the active treatment is not available at the hospital, the patient does not consent to receive convalescent plasma, or is believed, by the attending clinician, to be contraindicated for the specific patient, then this fact will be recorded via the web-based form and the patient will be excluded from Randomisation part B.
+If the active treatment is not available at the hospital, the patient does not consent to receive convalescent plasma, or is believed, by the attending clinician, to be contraindicated for the specific patient, then this fact will be recorded via the web-based form and the patient will be excluded from the relevant arm in Randomisation part B.

-Administration of allocated treatment

-The details of the allocated study treatments will be displayed on the screen and can be printed or downloaded.
-The hospital clinicians are responsible for administration of the allocated treatments.
-The patient’s own doctors are free to modify or stop study treatments if they feel it is in the best interests of the patient without the need for the patient to withdraw from the study (see section 2.9).
-This study is being conducted within hospitals.
-Therefore use of medication will be subject to standard medication reviews (typically within 48 hours of enrolment) which will guide modifications to both the study treatment and use of concomitant medication (e.g. in the case of potential drug interactions).

-Note: [UK only] NHS guidelines require patients to have two separate blood samples taken for Group and Screen prior to administration of blood products.
-Each sample is approximately 5 mL and both need to be taken at any time between admission to hospital and receipt of the first plasma transfusion (as the laboratory will not issue plasma without both samples), although if a valid historical sample exists this can be used for one of the samples.
-The participant’s blood group is identified to ensure that blood group-compatible plasma is given and this information would be available to the participant if they wish.
-Such tests may be required as part of the routine care of the participant if the managing team wish to consider using blood products and samples will be stored, retained and destroyed as per trust standard procedures and protocols.
-The extra serum sample collected for measurement of coronavirus and antibodies against it will be prepared in the local transfusion laboratory (including removing any identifiers and labelling with the participant’s study ID) and sent to a central laboratory for analysis.
-Once testing is complete these samples will be destroyed.
+Main randomisation part C [adults aged ≥18 years only]:

+Eligible patients may be randomised to one of the arms listed below.

+No additional treatment

+Aspirin 150 mg by mouth (or nasogastric tube) or per rectum once daily until discharge.

 Second randomisation for patients with progressive COVID-19

 Patients enrolled in the RECOVERY trial and with clinical evidence of a hyper-inflammatory state may be considered for a second randomisation if they meet the following criteria: